 Who are the men in black?

 At the very end, Marcus finally encounters other human life – not the children nor the Mithraic.
 The atheists.
 This is evidenced by their attire and the petrified look on a soldier’s face when Marcus implores him to pray.
-The spaceship that crawls overhead is also likely commandeered by the atheists.
+The spaceship that crawls overhead is also likely abducted by the atheists.
 But, how in Sol’s name, did the atheists find themselves a spaceship?
 It is, by now, heavily referenced that only the Mithraic had the means to space exploration.
 It seems possible, then, that a certain cohort of atheists stole a Mithraic spaceship and guided it toward Kepler 22-b.

 What’s in store for season 2?

-If season two is anything alike to the first season, we’re in for an endless barrage of chills, thrills, and confoundment.
+If season two is anything like the first season, we’re in for an endless barrage of chills, thrills, and confoundment.
 Questions for season 2 are aplenty.
 Will Campion be crowned ‘the chosen one’?
 Will the Mithraic and atheistic factions begin warring again?
 What will Mother and Father discover in the tropical zone?
 And most importantly, how much of a threat will the serpent pose?
 But given that Guzikowski has five more seasons sketched out ahead of him, come season 2, answers will likely still be few and far between.
-Guzikowski wants us to invest in the show, truly, madly, and deeply.
+Guzikowski wants us to invest in the show truly, madly, and deeply.
 He can rest assured that we will.

 Read More: When Will Raised by Wolves Season 2 Release?